-- (9) Insofar as other ILECs, the PAO notes that the FCC acknowledged that it did not have jurisdiction over non-BOC intrastate payphone line rates.
+COI 4 letter, the PAO argues that the RBOCs were aware in April 1997 of their need to comply with the New Services Test.
+(9) Insofar as other ILECs, the PAO notes that the FCC acknowledged that it did not have jurisdiction over non-BOC intrastate payphone line rates.
 Nevertheless, the PAO states that the FCC encouraged state commissions to apply the New Services Test to all LECs.
 The PAO, therefore, argues in favor of applying the New Services Test to all Ohio LECs.
 Recognizing that most LECs do not have existing TELRIC rates, the PAO urges the Commission to order ILECs to conduct studies using a forward-looking cost approach.
-Furthermore, the PAO believes that the allocation of common overhead must be cost based. - (10) To avoid unfairness and discriminatory treatment, relative to Ameritech, the PAO suggests that the other ILECs be ordered to issue refunds to the extent that their rates have exceeded what payphone rates should have been under the New Services Test.
-Refunds should account for the period from which the other ILECs' tariffs were approved in this docket. - Ameritech filed a memorandum contra on July 19, 2002.
-(11)Ameritech argues that the PAO's requests should be denied in their entirety.
+Furthermore, the PAO believes that the allocation of common overhead must be cost based.
+(10) To avoid unfairness and discriminatory treatment, relative to Ameritech, the PAO suggests that the other ILECs be ordered to issue refunds to the extent that their rates have exceeded what payphone rates should have been under the New Services Test.
+Refunds should account for the period from which the other ILECs' tariffs were approved in this docket.
+(11) Ameritech filed a memorandum contra on July 19, 2002.
+Ameritech argues that the PAO's requests should be denied in their entirety.
 Ameritech characterizes the PAO's motion to expand the scope of this proceeding as yet another attempt to attack collaterally the April 27, 2000, entry and the June 22, 2000, entry on rehearing issued in this docket.
 Insofar as the Wisconsin Decision, Ameritech emphasizes that the decision does not preempt the Commission's authority over intrastate payphone rates.
 According to Ameritech, Section 276 of the Act only provides that BOCs extend nondiscriminatory treatment to BOC-affiliated payphone providers and independent payphone providers.
-For this reason, Ameritech believes that the FCC has exceeded the authority granted by Section 276.
+For this reason, Ameritech believes that the PCC has exceeded the authority granted by Section 276.
 Because the Wisconsin Decision effectively imposes FCC authority over intrastate payphone rates, Ameritech has appealed the ruling to the United States Court of Appeals for the District of Columbia.
 Arguing that the Wisconsin Decision marks such a radical departure from FCC and Commission precedent, Ameritech advises that its holdings should not be adopted in Ohio.
-In any event, because of the pending appeal, Ameritech contends that the Wisconsin Decision is not ripe for application in Ohio. - (12) Reviewing the PAO's requests for TELRIC pricing, notice, comments, and refunds, Ameritech concludes that the requests are inconsistent with the Wisconsin Decision and state law.
+In any event, because of the pending appeal, Ameritech contends that the Wisconsin Decision is not ripe for application in Ohio.
+Reviewing the PAO's requests for TELRIC pricing, notice, comments, and refunds, Ameritech concludes that the requests j.